g2384/Life-In-The-UK/Facts.md

 - When she returned to Scotland, she was the centre of a power struggle between different groups.
 When her husband was murdered, Mary was suspected of involvement and fled to England.
 She gave her throne to her **Protestant** son, James VI of Scotland.
 - Mary was Elizabeth I’s cousin and hoped that Elizabeth might help her, but Elizabeth suspected Mary of wanting to take over the English throne, and kept her a prisoner for **20** years.
 Mary was eventually executed, accused of plotting against Elizabeth I.

-### James I (Elizabeth's cousin)
+### James I (Mary, Queen of Scots' son)

-- James VI Scotland, Elizabeth's cousin, became King James I of England, Wales and Ireland.
+- James VI Scotland became King James I of England, Wales and Ireland.
 Scotland remained a separate country.
 - The King James Bible: One achievement of King James’ reign was a new translation of the Bible into English.
 This translation is known as the **‘King James Version’** or the **‘Authorised Version’**.
 It was not the first English Bible but is a version which continues to be used in many Protestant churches today.

 ### Ireland